mbj/axiom-elasticsearch-adapter/README.md

 It does currently feature basic read support with the ability to push restriction/limit and offsets to the database.

-As only basic read operation is implemented it is only tested against the git version of veritas.
+As only basic read operations are implemented.
+Also it is only tested against the git version of veritas currently.

+Do not expect a gem release soon.

 Installation
 ------------